Nissan Terra: Brunei

 In the Brunei market, the Terra was launched in early 2019, and it is offered in Mid, High, and Premium models.
 The Terra comes with only a 2.5-litre diesel engine (all trims), 7-speed automatic (High and Premium) or 6-speed manual (Mid), tire-pressure monitoring system (Premium), around-view monitor (Premium), 18-inch rims (High and Premium), 17-inch rims (Mid), hill-descent control (Premium) and 6 airbags for all trims.
 It received a facelift on 26 December 2021 with two variants: 2.5 High and 2.5 4WD Premium, both powered by a 2.5-litre turbodiesel engine with a 7-speed automatic.

 Middle East

 The facelifted Terra was launched in GCC markets on 25 November 2020 as the X-Terra.
 It also underwent a major update on the front fascia, rear fascia, and dashboard design.
 The GCC market X-Terra is offered in SE, Titanium, and Platinum trim levels, all of which are powered by a 2.5-litre QR25DE petrol engine.

 Iran

-The Fengdu Paladin was introduced as the LEO-MX8 in February 2022 but in 2024 Persia Khodro started the production of it under the name of Manian Terra.
+The Fengdu Paladin was introduced as the LEO-MX8 in February 2022 launched with Ista Motor Aras and in parallel started the production of it in 2024 Persia Khodro under the name of Manian Terra with old face.
 Persia Khodro advertises it as a Nissan Terra bin spite of its Chinese origins.

+Costa Rica

+The Terra was unveiled as the X-Terra alongside the Versa and Kait in April 2026.